About Northern Outdoors

 For co-founder Suzie Hockmeyer, her love of Maine’s wilderness started early–she spent every summer of her childhood at her grandfather’s farm in Belgrade, Maine.
 Fishing, swimming, hunting–you name it, Suzie did it.
-So it wasn’t a far stretch for her and her husband Wayne to start a backcountry expedition company in the late 1970s running out of Moosehead Lake that offered hunting and fishing in remote areas.
+So it wasn’t a far stretch for her and her husband Wayne to start a backcountry expedition company in the mid 1970s running out of Moosehead Lake that offered hunting and fishing in remote areas.
+This was the beginning of Northern Outdoors as we know it.
 Watch her June 2016 Interview on WCSH6 TV here about Northern’s early days.

 1976 – First rafting trip ever on the Kennebec and Penobscot rivers